aditib25/Healthy_Lifestyle_Prediction/README.md

-A Machine Learning model that predicts whether a person is leading a 'healthy' lifestyle or not.
+A Machine Learning model designed to discern an individual's adherence to a 'health-conscious' lifestyle.